Knowbler for Agents in Zendesk

 Fig. A snapshot of the Language filter where English is the selected language.

-Fig. A snapshot of the Newest-Oldest sort function.
+Fig. A snapshot of the sort function.

 Integrated search allows for finding published articles directly within Knowbler.